-The Grade 6 Mathematics Achievement Test is designed to be administered in 75 minutes with an additional 30 minutes of writing time available to meet individual student needs.
+The Grade 6 Mathematics Achievement Test is designed to be administered in 75 minutes; however, students have up to 150 minutes to complete the test plus an additional 30 minutes should they need it.
 Part A is designed to be administered in 15 minutes, and Part B is designed to be administered in 60 minutes.
 Teachers have the flexibility to allocate the extra 30 minutes between Part A and Part B as they see fit.
 For example, a teacher could provide an additional 5 or 10 minutes or more for Part A. The remainder of the additional time can be used for Part B, if needed.